zephyrproject-rtos/zephyr/doc/kernel/nanokernel/nanokernel_timers.rst

    the system clock, as well as the higher precision hardware clock, without using a nanokernel timer.

 Usage
 *****

 Example: Initializing a Nanokernel Timer
 ========================================

-This code initializes a timer.
+This code initializes a nanokernel timer.

 .. code-block:: c